-Now the particle densities are balanced, but the charge density is positive!
+Now the particle densities are balanced, but the charge density is not-the charge density is now positive!

 When a free electron is removed from a region of n-type Silicon, we say that a positive ion has been uncovered.